 Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

-Lyme disease test accuracy is a critical concern for patients and clinicians.
-Two-tier testing—the CDC-recommended approach—misses many genuine cases, particularly in early infection.
+Lyme disease test accuracy remains a major concern for both patients and clinicians.
+Standard two-tier testing—the CDC-recommended approach using ELISA followed by Western blot—can miss genuine cases, particularly early in infection.

-Patients with negative tests are often told they don’t have Lyme disease, even when clinical presentation clearly suggests otherwise.
+Patients with negative tests are often told they do not have Lyme disease, even when symptoms and exposure history strongly suggest otherwise.

 For a broader framework of diagnostic uncertainty, see Why Lyme Disease Tests the Limits of Medicine.